 Listed in International Who's Who in Music.

-Born in 1946 in Kansas City, MO, Roger Aldridge discovered jazz at an early age thanks to his mother’s collection of jazz & big band recordings and started on alto saxophone when he was 9.
+Born in 1946 in Kansas City, MO, Roger Aldridge discovered jazz at an early age thanks to his mother’s collection of big band recordings and he started on alto saxophone when he was 9.

 Roger developed a deep interest in jazz composition in his early teens.
-This led him to major in composition & arranging at the Berklee School of Music in Boston, MA.
+This led him to study composition & arranging at Berklee College of Music in Boston, MA.
 At Berklee, Roger studied jazz composition with Herb Pomeroy and Charlie Mariano, classical composition with William Maloof and John Bavicchi, and woodwinds with Joe Viola.
 After Berklee, Roger studied composition with Dr. Robert Wykes, Dr. Stephanie Owen, and Dr. Champ Tyrone.
 He received a B.A. degree in composition from McKendree University and a M.A. degree in composition from New Mexico Highlands University.
+As part of Roger's work as a graduate assistant he directed the Highlands University jazz ensemble.

-After working as a professional musician (including playing in Smokey Robinson’s horn section), composer-arranger, and music educator for 9 years, Roger realized that he would not be able to financially support his family through music.
-He made a career change in 1977 to become a business analyst and worked at Southwestern Bell, Bell Atlantic (now Verizon), Fannie Mae, and DecisionPath Consulting.
+After working as a professional musician (including with Smokey Robinson), composer-arranger, and music educator for 9 years, Roger realized that he would not be able to support his family through music.
+He made a career change in 1977 to become an analyst and worked at Southwestern Bell, Bell Atlantic, Fannie Mae, and DecisionPath Consulting.
 Due to a busy work and family schedule, Roger was away from music for 12 years.
 However, he started to compose again in 1989.

 For the next 22 years Roger composed as he was able between his work and family lives.
 He was persistent.
-By 2001, he had composed over 600 original pieces in a wide range of styles.
-Roger retired in 2011 – or as he puts it, “Made a career change back to music”.
-Now, he is able to be a full-time composer as he dreamed of as a teenager in Kansas City.
+By 2001, he had composed over 600 pieces in a wide range of styles.
+Roger retired in 2011 or as he describes, “Made a career change back to music”.

 Roger’s business transfer from Missouri to Maryland in 1983 became an important development in his music.
-When he started composing again in 1989 much of the new music was directly inspired by his life in Maryland – in particular, his love of the Appalachian Mountains and the Chesapeake Bay.
-He often says, “I’m convinced that if I had lived somewhere else my music would be different from how it is”.
+When he started composing again much of his new music was directly inspired by his life in Maryland – in particular, his love of the Appalachian Mountains and Chesapeake Bay.

 While Roger has been composing for a long time, he did not have a good way to get his music out to be heard.
-Typically, he is happier for other musicians to perform his music than himself.
-Having a large stack of original music, Roger decided in 2010 to begin using internet resources such as Facebook, Reverbnation, and other music sites as a way for people to hear and discover his music.
-Responses to the music have been deeply gratifying for him.
+He prefers to focus on composition and have other musicians perform his music.
+Roger decided in 2010 to begin using internet resources such as Facebook, Youtube, and other sites as a way for people to hear and discover his music.
+Positive responses have been deeply gratifying for him.
 Roger’s music now has fans in many countries around the world.

 Donut Music (solo guitar).
 Commissioned by Keith Calmes.
 The composition was inspired by a line in a story written by Roger’s 8-year old granddaughter, Eillonwy: “Sitting in a dark room, eating a chocolate donut”.
 The music represents a stream of memories, images, and thoughts as one’s life is contemplated over a donut.
-Written in 9 movements (or bites), the composition draws upon various roots-based musical styles including blues, Appalachian, tango, jazz, samba, as well as having touches of contemporary classical.
+Written in 9 movements (or bites), the composition draws upon various roots-based musical styles including blues, Appalachian, tango, jazz, samba, along with contemporary sound pieces.

 Music for tango-jazz band.
-Each piece expresses a distinctive quality of the tango including movement, mystery, attraction, longing, audaciousness, coalesce, and passion.
+Each piece in this series expresses a distinctive quality of the tango including movement, mystery, attraction, longing, audaciousness, coalesce, and passion.

 Buzzards in Love (wind ensemble).
+This composition turns the sound of a wind ensemble or concert band into a contemporary jazz orchestra.
 The music tells the story of an imaginary pair of buzzards.
 Section titles in the score include: buzzard search for life’s meaning, buzzard attraction, buzzard tango, buzzard dating, roadkill interlude (open improvisation section), and buzzard love in the sky.
 This piece has a spirit of fun and adventure.

 Original tunes and extended pieces (in lead sheet format).
-They can be easily adapted for solo instruments and small groups.
+The sheet music can be easily adapted for solo instruments and small groups.

 Listen to my music